laravel/nova-docs/4.0/resources/validation.md

     ->rules('required', new ValidState),
 ```

-Additionally, you may use [custom Closure rules](https://laravel.com/docs/validation#using-closures) to validate your resource fields:
+Additionally, you may use [custom closure rules](https://laravel.com/docs/validation#using-closures) to validate your resource fields:

 ```php
 Text::make('State')